 depends on two timestamps,

-servers in the replication topology are running MySQL 8.0.1 or
+in the replication topology are running MySQL 8.0 or above,

-above, delayed replication is measured using these timestamps.
-If
+delayed replication is measured using these timestamps.
+If either

-either the immediate master or slave is not using these
+the immediate source or replica is not using these timestamps, the

-section describes delayed replication between servers which are
+describes delayed replication between servers which are all using

 The default replication delay is 0 seconds.
-Use the
+Use a

-transaction received from the master is not executed until at
+the source is not executed until at least

-on the immediate master.
-The delay happens per transaction (not
+immediate source.
+The delay happens per transaction (not event as

-event as in previous MySQL versions) and the actual delay is
+in previous MySQL versions) and the actual delay is imposed only

 anonymous_gtid_log_event.
 The other events in